 Professor of Classical StudiesAaron Lawrence Professor in Classics

-Margaret Graver is Professor of Classical Studies at Dartmouth College.
-Educated at Brown University (Classics Ph.D.
-1996) and the University of North Carolina at Chapel Hill (BA 1982), she taught at Princeton University for one year before joining the Dartmouth faculty in 1996.
+Margaret Graver is Aaron Lawrence Professor in Classics at Dartmouth College.
+Her area of specialization is in Hellenistic and Roman philosophy, especially the philosophy of mind and emotion.
 She regularly offers courses in ethical thought in antiquity, Plato, Aristotle, Latin literature including Lucretius, Cicero, and Seneca, and on Latin and Greek language.

 (with A.A.
 Long) Seneca: Letters on Ethics.
 Introduction, complete English translation, and commentary.
 In press.